-ONE Advisory Limited has been contracted by the Company to act as its Company Secretary, and has been given the responsibility for ensuring that Board procedures are followed and that the Company complies with all applicable rules, regulations and obligations governing its operation, as well as helping the Chairman maintain excellent standards of corporate governance.
+The Company has an independent Company Secretary, who, amongst other responsibilities, ensures that Board procedures are followed and that the Company complies with all applicable rules, regulations and obligations governing its operation, as well as helping the Chairman maintain excellent standards of corporate governance.
 If required, the Directors are entitled to take independent legal advice and if the Board is informed in advance, the cost of the advice will be reimbursed by the Company.

 The Board shall review annually the appropriateness and opportunity for continuing professional development whether formal or informal.

 7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 At present, this aspect of the Code is not complied with as the Directors consider that the Company and Board are not yet of a sufficient size or suitably developed for a full Board evaluation to make commercial and practical sense, given the stage of the Company.
 In the frequent Board meetings/calls, Directors can discuss any areas where they feel a change would benefit the Company, and the Company Secretary and other Company advisers remain on hand to provide impartial advice.
 The Board will keep this under review as the Company develops.

 The Board has elected not to establish a Nominations Committee, preferring instead that the Board should, itself, deal with such matters, including succession planning and the balance of the Board.
 The Company operates on a retirement by rotation policy, and one third of Board are subject to re-election at each AGM.

 8. Promote a corporate culture that is based on ethical values and behaviours